zSavT/Yakuza-6-Localization-Tool/README.md

    - It will rebuild the `.bin` files via `reARMP`.
    - It will repack your modified textures and files back into a new `ui.par` via `ParTool`.
 3. Grab the generated files from `Yakuza 6 - Patch\output` and copy them into your game folder to see your mods in-game!
-4. **Note:** If any injected text in `.cmn` files exceeds the maximum byte limit, the tool will safely truncate it and log the details in a `warnings.txt` file inside the `Yakuza 6 - Patch` folder.
+4. **Note:** If any injected text in `.cmn` files exceeds the maximum byte limit, the tool will safely truncate it and log the detailed original vs translated byte-count info in a `warnings.txt` file inside the `Yakuza 6 - Patch` folder.
+A comprehensive dashboard will summarize the execution at the end!

 ### Advanced Usage (Command Line Arguments)
 You can run the tool from the command line or via a `.bat` script using these options to automate the process: